What Does 'Privileged Account' Really Mean?

-The term "privileged access" has become a hot topic as of late.
-For the first time in history, the Verizon Data Breach Investigations Report actually included privileged access as its own section in the report with some not so surprising results.
-Couple of interesting nuggets from the reports were: 1) weak or common passwords were the cause of 63% of all breaches and 2) 53% of the breaches were due to the misuse of privileged accounts.
+Privileged access has become a hot topic recently.
+For the first time ever, the Verizon Data Breach Investigations Report actually included privileged access as its own section in the report with some not so surprising results.
+Below are a couple of interesting takeaways from the report:

-Privileged User Accounts: These are the most obvious accounts.
+These are the most obvious accounts.
 These give administrative privileges to one or more systems.
 They are the most common form and usually have unique and complex passwords giving them power across the network.
 These are the accounts that need to be monitored closely.
 Sometimes, these accounts don't belong to individual users and are instead shared among admins.
+Privileged account management should be leveraged here.
 These accounts should be monitored for who has access, what they have access to, and how often they request access.

-Domain Admin Accounts: Domain admin's have privileged access across all workstations and servers on a Windows domain.
+Domain admins have privileged access across all workstations and servers on a Windows domain.
 These are the most extensive and robust accounts across your network because they have complete control over all domain controllers and the ability to modify membership of every administrative account within the domain.
-Compromise of these accounts are often listed as the "worst case scenario" and should be monitored very closely.
+Compromise of these accounts are often listed as the 'worst case scenario' and should be monitored very closely.

-Emergency Accounts: Emergency accounts provide unprivileged users with admin access to secure systems in case of an emergency.
-These are also referred to as "firecall" or "breakglass" accounts.
+Emergency accounts provide unprivileged users with admin access to secure systems in case of an emergency.
+These are also referred to as 'firecall' or 'breakglass' accounts.
 While these accounts should require managerial approval, the process is usually manual and lacks the appropriate record keeping needed for compliance audits.

-Application Accounts: Just as the name suggests, these accounts are used by applications to access databases and provide access to other applications.
+Just as the name suggests, these accounts are used by applications to access databases and provide access to other applications.
 These accounts usually have broad access to the company information because of their need to work across the network.
 Typically, passwords for these accounts are not held by individual users and are shared across the network.
 These passwords are usually stored in unencrypted text files somewhere on the network so that everyone can gain access.
 The issue is that hackers can also gain access using this text file.
-Are you now able to identify your privilege accounts?
-Do you feel you are able to manage these privileged accounts well and are able to track their activity for monitoring and audits?
-Don’t stress, we can help!
-We have proven expertise and experience in privilege access management and can help you better manage these identities.